UkoeHB/cobweb_book/books/src/cob_fields.md

 }
 ````

-lets start with val before color as it is slightly simpler
+let's start with val before color as it is slightly simpler

 ### Val